 RIO DE JANEIRO (AP) Former Rio de Janeiro Mayor Eduardo Paes, the moving force behind organizing last year's Olympics, is being investigated for allegedly accepting at least 15 million reals ($5 million) in payments to facilitate construction projects tied to the games.

-Paes is one of dozens of top politicians implicated in a sweeping judicial corruption investigation in which construction giant Odebrecht paid bribes to help win contracts.
+Paes is one of dozens of top politicians implicated in a sweeping judicial corruption investigation in which construction giant Odebrecht illegally paid billions to help win contracts.

 Paes' name appears in documents published Tuesday by Brazil's top court, and could stand trial if the country's attorney general decides to prosecute.

-Obebrecht was involved in building many Olympic-related projects, including several arenas at the Olympic Park, a subway-line extension, and the renovation of Rio's port area.
+Odebrecht was involved in building many Olympic-related projects, including several arenas at the Olympic Park in suburban Barra da Tijuca, a subway-line extension, and the renovation of Rio's port area.